simonpedrogonzalez/q-learning-blackjack-moonlanding/README.md

 https://gymnasium.farama.org/introduction/basic_usage/

 ### PyTorch Installation
 You will also need PyTorch installed.
 You don’t need to have a GPU since the problems we’ll be studying are simple, but if you have access to one you can install the GPU version and it might speed things up a bit; however, RL is often more CPU bound than GPU bound so you should be fine if you just want to install the CPU version (this is usually simpler).
-You can install PyTorch following the instructions here: https://pytorch.org/get-started/locally/
+You can install PyTorch following the instructions here by selecting your OS and whether you want a GPU version or just CPU: https://pytorch.org/get-started/locally/